 For mixed-mode S-parameters, the relationships between the mixed-mode incident and reflected waves and the aforementioned mixed-mode voltages and currents are similar to those for the conventional quantities, specifically

-common mode incident wave (e)
+common mode incident wave aCi,j=(VCi,j+RCi,jICi,j)/(2RCi,j) (e)

-common mode reflected wave (f)
+common mode reflected wave bCi,j=(VCi,j-RCi,jICi,j)/(2RCi,j) (f)

-differential mode incident wave (g)
+differential mode incident wave aDi,j=(VDi,j+RDi,jIDi,j)/(2RDi,j) (g)

-differential mode reflected wave (h)
+differential mode reflected wave bDi,j=(VDi,j-RDi,jIDi,j)/(2RDi,j) (h)

-In general, and as is the case for the conventional S-parameters, the mixed-mode reference impedances RCi,j and RDi,j could be selected as any positive real numbers.
-However, this is further limited in Version 2.0 files, as explained below.
+In general, and as is the case for the conventional S-parameters, the mixed-mode reference resistances RCi,j and RDi,j could be selected as any positive real numbers.
+However, this is further limited in Version 2.0 and Version 2.1 files, as explained below.
 Furthermore, complex reference impedances are not supported.

-The relationships between the conventional and mixed-mode incident and reflected waves depend on the actual values of the reference impedances RCi,j and RDi,j relative to the reference impedances Ri and Rj for the conventional incident and reflected waves for the two single-ended ports i and j forming the differential port.
+The relationships between the conventional and mixed-mode incident and reflected waves depend on the actual values of the reference resistances RCi,j and RDi,j relative to the reference resistances Ri and Rj for the conventional incident and reflected waves for the two single-ended ports i and j forming the differential port.
 One common selection for this relationship is such that Ri and Rj are equal, RCi,j is half that value and RDi,j is twice that value.

 Specifically, if

-Condition 1:
+Condition 1: Ri=Rj=R

 and

-Condition 2: and
+Condition 2: RCi,j=R/2 and RDi,j=2R

 then

-(i)
+aCi,j=(ai+aj)/2 (i)

-(j)
+aDi,j=(ai-aj)/2 (j)

-(k)
+bCi,j=(bi+bj)/2 (k)

-(l)
+bDi,j=(bi-bj)/2 (l)

-Version 2.0 files do not provide the means to specify directly the mixed-mode reference impedances RCi,j and RDi,j.
-Instead the single-ended port reference impedances Ri and Rj are specified by means of the [Reference] keyword or by the option line.
-Thus, the mixed-mode reference impedances need to be unambiguously defined form the [Reference] data, and therefore Condition 1 and Condition 2 above are adopted for Version 2.0 files.
-Note that under these conditions the relationships (i)-(l) do not depend on the actual values of the reference impedances, and take a very simple form.
+Version 2.0 and Version 2.1 files do not provide the means to specify directly the mixed-mode reference resistances RCi,j and RDi,j.
+Instead, the single-ended port reference resistances Ri and Rj are specified by means of the [Reference] keyword or by the option line.
+Thus, the mixed-mode reference resistances need to be unambiguously defined from the [Reference] data, and therefore Condition 1 and Condition 2 above are adopted for Version 2.0 and Version 2.1 files.
+Note that under these conditions the relationships (i)-(l) do not depend on the actual values of the reference resistances and take a very simple form.

 The value R in Condition 1 and Condition 2 may be different for different pairs i, j of the single-ended ports forming different differential ports.